EliseevNP/cli-docs-generator/README.md

-  --version          Show version number  [boolean] -v, --verbose      Show details about the result of running command  [boolean] [default: true] -o, --output       Output file  [string] [default: "./README.md"] --cli              Path to executable file of CLI for which documentation is generated  [string] [required] --pretty_cli_name  String which replace default CLI name (default CLI name equal to program name specified in --cli option)  [string]
+  --version          Show version number  [boolean] -v, --verbose      Show details about the result of running command  [boolean] [default: true] -o, --output       Output file  [string] [default: "./README.md"] --cli              Path to executable file of the CLI for which documentation is generated (if --cli started with './', '../' or '/', you can specify --pretty_cli_name otherwise --cli will be interpreted as the executable from the $PATH environment variable, and --pretty_cli_name will be ignored)  [string] [required]
+  --pretty_cli_name  A string that replaces the program name specified in --cli (this parameter will be ignored if the --cli value does not start with './', '../' or '/')  [string]
   -d, --description  CLI description  [string]
   -l, --license      License type  [string] [default: "MIT"] -h, --help         Show help  [boolean]

 Examples:
   '$ cli-docs-generator --cli=githelp'                                    Generate markdown docs for 'githelp' CLI to the 'README.md' file
-  '$ cli-docs-generator --cli=/path/to/cli-docs-generator --pretty_cli_name=my-cli'   Generate markdown docs for 'my-cli' CLI to the 'README.md' file
+  '$ cli-docs-generator --cli=/path/to/cli.js --pretty_cli_name=my-cli'   Generate markdown docs for 'my-cli' CLI to the 'README.md' file
-  '$ cli-docs-generator --cli=./path/to/cli-docs-generator --pretty_cli_name=my-cli'  Generate markdown docs for 'my-cli' CLI to the 'README.md' file
+  '$ cli-docs-generator --cli=./path/to/cli.js --pretty_cli_name=my-cli'  Generate markdown docs for 'my-cli' CLI to the 'README.md' file
 ```

 ## License